File Upload

 Accessing Uploaded Files

-To access an uploaded file with the HTTP request in Lithe, you can use the file method of the Request instance.
-This method returns an instance of the \Lithe\Component\Upload class, which can be used to manipulate the file.
+To access a file sent with the HTTP request in Lithe, you can use the file method of the Request instance.
+This method allows you to conveniently manipulate the file, such as retrieving information about it or moving it to a specific directory.

 $app->post('/upload', function ($req, $res) {